HIROSE PAPER MFG. CO., LTD.

 Advantages

-The gaps between fibers allow air and water to pass through, making it ideal for filters in masks and water purification systems.
+The voids between fibers allow air and water to pass through easily, making nonwovens ideal for filters think face masks or water-filtration units.

 Absorbency and Moisture Retention